chillinflute/ChrisxSam-Planner/Laura Bassi Scholarship Application.md

 Chris Sawyer's *Transport Tycoon*[^1] (1994) was a critical success for the business management genre of games, and perhaps is only relegated to comparative obscurity due to the meteoric rise of his *Rollercoaster Tycoon* which was to follow (1999).
 It single-handedly created a new subgenre of management game, the transport management sim, which has maintained a passionate community of players and developers, with new releases like *Transport Fever 2* (2019) and *OpenTTD* (2004), an ongoing fan-maintained/modified open-source distibution of Sawyer's original game, continuing to pioneer the concept.

 With such a tight-knit community emerging around these games, a similarly close group of composers have formed to contribute to the soundtracks.
-John Broomhall and Allistair Brimble contributed the lion's share to *TT* and *Locomotion* (2004), with Brimble staying on
+John Broomhall and Allistair Brimble contributed the lion's share to *Transport Tycoon* and *Locomotion* (2004), with Brimble also composing for *Train Fever* (2014) and *Transport Fever* (2016), joined by Admiral James T. (aka.
+David Langhard).
+Langhard would compose solo for *Transport Fever 2*.

 ## In 250 words or less, describe how your field of study stands to benefit from your research.